Testing

 -

-- Incorporate spies, stubs, and mocks into your tests using Sinon.JS, enabling powerful control over test behaviors.
+Sinon Integration: - Incorporate spies, stubs, and mocks into your tests using Sinon.JS, for powerful control over test behaviours.

 -